Moonlight Magic Crape Myrtle Shrubs

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting .
 Small enough for a large containers on the patio|

-Moonlight Magic™ Crape Myrtle has beautiful purple-maroon foliage that holds its color through the heat of summer.
+Moonlight Magic™ Crape Myrtle Shrubs have beautiful purple-maroon foliage that holds its color through the heat of summer.
 Bright white blooms are highlighted against the dark foliage in late July and August.
 The upright habit is perfect for use as a small tree.

 Using Crape Myrtle Moonlight Magic in the Garden